sak1sham/DataStream/README.md

 ### Configuring settings

 This DMS can be customized as per the requirements by creating a settings file (```src/config/settings.py```).
-For a sample on how to create a settings file, check out [this file](sample_config/settings.py).
-The meaning for each settings field is present [here](src/config/README.md).
+Check out [these sample files](sample_config/settings.py) to learn how to create your own settings.
+The meaning for each settings field is documented [here](src/config/README.md).

 ### Creating Data Pipelines